+Specializing not only can help lead to success, but it can also help you recover when a hardship hits or you face bumps in the road.
 Even though the job market is still very strong, it continues to shift towards certain skills, including automation, coding, artificial intelligence, high tech manufacturing, health care, and other technical fields.
 While in general specializing or becoming an expert in something has always been valuable to career development and will often lead to a higher income according to many experts, it is probably becoming even more important due to the changing needs of employers as well as the focus on technical skills in today’s economy.
+Specializing also can help you quickly evolve when changes occur in your field of expertise.
 Personally, I have always taken this concept of specialization to heart.

 There have been studies completed by multiple organizations, including Katie Bardaro at Payscale.com, that indicate that if you become more competent within your current role, and specialize in a small number of critical skills, that this could lead to up to a 20% higher income if you work for a corporation.
 Experts, including those at Payscale and Pricewaterhouse Cooper among others, emphasize that increasing your aptitude within a certain skill is extremely beneficial to career development.